LCC-CIT/CS295N-CourseMaterials/Labs/Lab05/Lab5Instructions_CS295N.md

 Write a class that provides:

 - Provision for managing and storing questions and answers
-- A mehtod to check user's answers to see if they are correct.
+- A method to check user's answers to see if they are correct.
   Initially this will just be a stub method.

 ### Unit Tests